-And, many of these Eco-greens keep mold spores from growing back in the spots where bleach and ammonia weren’t up for the job.
+Additionally, many of these Eco-greens keep mold spores from growing back in the spots where bleach and ammonia weren’t up for the job.

 For instance, a combination of baking soda and vinegar may be just the ticket for getting rid of mold in damp clothing.
 If the clothing is sitting in a dark and poorly ventilated laundry room, then the conditions could be ripe for mold and mildew to develop.

 Or maybe, you have a rain exposed deck like mine that does not get enough sunlight due to tree cover.
 And, if I do not get the leaves removed quickly, I will have mold growing on my wooden deck in short order.

 In the ongoing battle against this fungi, consider your next attack on the mold with green cleaning alternatives.
 Here are seven ways of killing mold without creating havoc on the environment or your family.

 Getting rid of black mold with tea tree oil has many advantages over using corrosives such as bleach or ammonia based mold cleaning products.

 Going green with tea tree oil is not as cheap as using bleach or ammonia.
 However, a small amount of tea tree oil will go very far in effectively getting rid of black mold.
 And, the environment and your lungs will thank you for it!

 Tea tree oil is a natural fungicide that is effective at killing black mold spores and getting rid of mildew throughout the home.
 It will work for you equally as a cleaner and as a mold prevention agent.